Vestride/glencheney/src/pages/we-dot-odopod/index.md

 ## Where does Tim sit?

 The directory helped Odopod employees find where their coworkers sit with the seating map and gave profile pages to each person.
-Odopeeps could could add their contact information like AIM screen names (in a time before Slack 😱), Twitter, and Instagram.
+Odopeeps could add their contact information like AIM screen names (in a time before Slack 😱), Twitter, and Instagram.

 The we.odopod directory was one of the first projects I worked on in 2012 at Odopod.
 At that time, we built it on top of Twitter Bootstrap, it used [jQuery Pjax](https://github.com/defunkt/jquery-pjax) for partial page loads, and used Django for a backend and CMS.
 I built the original seating map with custom zooming (CSS transforms), panning, and hotspots.